There is a two-step

 participant will be set up as a new CD Participant in the CD system

 funds placed in any one Qualified Public Depository, shall be no

 more than the lesser of 10% of the financial institution’s assets or

 State funds are

-placed in a Qualified Public Depository for two, three and/or five
+placed in a Qualified Public Depository for two

 year maturities.
 Funds will be collected through the Automated